cam39porter/hex-ventures.github.io/content/posts/07-18-18[how-to]/index.md

 Two things to note:

-1. The maximum amount of data you can import to Tangle is 1MB/note or 100MB total
+1. The maximum amount of data you can import to Tangle is 1MB/note or 100MB total.

-2. Images are not supported by Tangle yet
+2. Images are not supported by Tangle yet.

 ### Searching